Zero-Tang/NoirVisor/README.md

 - Processors produced by Advanced Micro Devices Inc. may support AMD-V.
 - Processors produced by VIA Technologies Inc. may support Intel VT-x.
 - Processors produced by Shanghai Zhaoxin Semiconductor Co, Ltd. may support Intel VT-x.
-- Processors produced by Chengdu Hygon Integrated Circuit Design Co, Ltd. may support AMD-V.
+- Processors produced by Tianjin Haiguang Advanced Technology Investment Co, Ltd. may support AMD-V.

 Note that early Zhaoxin and VIA use Centaur as vendor.